2-Aminothiophenol

 2-Aminothiophenol is an organosulfur compound with the formula C6H4(SH)(NH2).
 It is a colorless oily solid, although impure samples can be deeply colored.
 It is soluble in organic solvents and in basic water.
 2-Aminothiophenol is a precursor to benzothiazoles, some of which are bioactive or are commercial dyes.
 Isomers of aminothiophenols include 3-aminothiophenol and 4-aminothiophenol.

-2-aminothiophenol can prepared in two steps, starting with the reaction of aniline with carbon disulfide followed by hydrolysis of the resulting mercaptobenzothiazole.
+2-Aminothiophenol can prepared in two steps, starting with the reaction of aniline with carbon disulfide followed by hydrolysis of the resulting mercaptobenzothiazole.
 It can also obtained by zinc reduction of 2-nitrobenzenesulfonyl chloride.

+Applications

+2-Aminothiophenol is used in the synthesis of the following list of agents: